 A student may be exempt from meeting TSI standards by meeting one of the following standards:

 ACT – Composite score of 23 or higher, with individual math, reading and English scores of no less than 19.

 SAT – Composite score of 1070 or higher, with 500 critical reading (formally “verbal”) and 500 math.

 STAAR end-of-course (EOC) – A minimum score of 4000 on the English II exam shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum score of 4000 on the Algebra I EOC AND a passing grade in their Algebra II course shall be exempt from the TSI Assessment required under this title for the mathematics section.

 The parent presentations for the 2017-2018 Dual Credit Program were held in the FHS Auditorium.
 The first was on February 26, 2018 and will be repeated on March 23 at 6:00 pm.
 Attendance by at least one parent/guardian is mandatory at one of these meetings for a student to be considered for the program.

-The TSI for the students who have been cleared to participate will be administered May 16-18, 2017 at FHS.
+The TSI exams for the students who were cleared to participate were administered May 16-18, 2017 at FHS.